-The manufacturing industry sector is transitioning to implement industry 4.0 concepts, with a focus on industrial automation.
-Early adopters are already reaping the benefits of smart manufacturing, especially during the COVID-19 pandemic, which is significantly accelerating the pace of growth towards automation.
+The manufacturing sector is transitioning to implement industry 4.0 concepts, with a focus on industrial automation.
+Early adopters are already reaping the benefits of smart manufacturing, especially during the COVID-19 pandemic, which is accelerating automation.
 Industrial companies and factories are exploring the use of connectivity technologies such as the industrial internet of things (IIoT) and 5G, as well as artificial intelligence (AI), advanced analytics, and robotics.
 These technologies improve factory and plant productivity and operations efficiency.
-Moreover, they help companies and brands capture the market share with improved speed to market.
-The increasing necessity for ensuring worker safety and factory hygiene faces companies resuming operations.
-To this end, thousands of startups and scaleups are transforming the future of the industrial workplace.
+Moreover, they allow companies and brands to capture the market share with improved speed to market.
+The increasing necessity for ensuring worker safety and factory hygiene impacts companies resuming operations.
+To this end, we present the top 10 industrial workplace trends and 20 startups and scaleups that are transforming the future of the industrial workplace.

-The Tree Map below illustrates the top 10 Industrial Workplace trends that will impact companies in 2021.
-Artificial intelligence (AI), the Internet of Things (IoT), and big data analytics play a prominent role in the digital transformation of the manufacturing sector, with data emerging as the most valuable asset.
-Improved network and cloud connectivity enables the flow of data and enables accurate remote monitoring and managing of processes, and also helps optimize manufacturing processes.
+Based on the Industrial Workplace Innovation Map, the Tree Map below illustrates the impact of the Top 10 Industrial Workplace Trends.
+AI, the Internet of Things (IoT), big data, and advanced analytics play a prominent role in the digital transformation of the manufacturing sector.
+Improved network and cloud connectivity ensures efficient data flow, enables accurate remote process management, and also optimizes manufacturing processes.
 Collaborative robots and industrial mobile robots further ensure the continuity of operations and automate material delivery on the factory floor.
-Industrial safety is becoming paramount and the adoption of augmented and virtual reality (AR & VR) and wearable technology creates a safe and connected workforce.
-Startups are also working on solutions to help factories maintain clean, sanitized, and socially-distanced workplace protocols.
+Industrial safety is becoming paramount and the adoption of augmented and virtual reality (AR & VR) and wearables creates a safe and connected workforce.
+Startups are also working on solutions that aid factories to maintain clean, sanitized, and socially distanced workplace protocols.

-Global Startup Heat Map: Industrial Workplace Startups & Emerging Companies
+Global Startup Heat Map covers 3 546 Industrial Workplace Startups & Scaleups

-Utilizing AI to build predictive algorithms helps factories fulfill their dynamic demand and supply requirements.
-Predictive maintenance eliminates unplanned downtime using machine learning (ML) and deep neural networks to predict asset breakdown.
+Utilizing AI to build predictive algorithms allows factories to fulfill their dynamic demand and supply requirements.
+Predictive maintenance eliminates unplanned downtime using machine learning (ML) and deep neural networks.
 AI and ML also facilitate the rapid analysis of complex data sets and bridge the gap between people and machines on the factory floor.
-AI-based tools further help industries to implement and comply with safety protocols at the workplace.
-Startups are integrating AI with wearable devices and other IoT sensors to create solutions that help factories reduce costs and increase productivity.
+AI-based tools further enable industries to implement and comply with safety protocols at the workplace.
+Startups are integrating AI into wearable devices and other IoT sensors to create solutions that reduce manufacturing costs and increase productivity.

 Singaporean startup Avanseus deploys a full-stack AI-based predictive maintenance solution that predicts machine failures.
 The software audits the condition and performance of machinery in real-time to track the signals that suggest a deterioration and estimate timelines for equipment failure.
-The prognostic system helps reduce maintenance costs, minimize downtime, and prevent equipment degradation for industrial operations and assets.
+The prognostic system reduces maintenance costs, minimizes downtime, and prevents equipment degradation for industrial assets.

 Integration Wizards offers a Computer Vision-based Monitoring Software

-Indian startup Integration Wizards offers IRIS AI, a computer vision software that replaces manual monitoring of the workforce, and useful for safeguarding employees during the COVID-19 pandemic.
+Indian startup Integration Wizards offers IRIS AI, a computer vision software solution that replaces manual monitoring of the workforce.
 IRIS AI integrates with the closed-circuit television (CCTV) networks and leverages deep neural networks to detect, for example, a face mask or to measure the distance between workers in real-time.
-The software sends alerts to the relevant authorities when it detects violations of safety gear usage and non-compliance with face masks or social distancing guidelines.
+The software also sends alerts to the relevant authorities when it detects violations of safety gear usage and non-compliance with COVID guidelines.

-Industrial IoT (IIoT) is a disruptive industrial workplace trend and plays a vital role in the digital transformation of the manufacturing industry.
+IIoT is a disruptive industrial workplace trend and plays a vital role in the digital transformation of the manufacturing sector.
 Looking beyond the COVID-19 pandemic, industries are adopting solutions to continue operations while safeguarding the health of the workers.
-Industrial workplaces are leveraging IoT to expand their remote monitoring and operations options and maintain safer factories.
-Manufacturing companies keep track of the condition and health of operations on the factory floor through IoT sensors and devices, then helping them improve overall equipment effectiveness (OEE).
+Industrial workplaces are leveraging IoT to expand remote monitoring and operations options to maintain safer factories.
+Manufacturing companies keep track of the condition and health of operations on the factory floor through IoT sensors and devices, improving overall equipment effectiveness (OEE).

 Emitu provides Real-Time Visibility for Industrial Assets

 Portuguese startup Emitu provides real-time visibility and condition monitoring of industrial operations and assets.
-The startup’s IoT platform combines the data from sensors and enterprise systems, creating data visualization and actionable insights from condition monitoring and asset tracking.
-Emitu also helps industrial workplaces make data-driven decisions and automate processes to increase operational efficiency.
+The startup’s IoT platform combines the data from sensors and enterprise systems to create data visualizations and generate actionable insights.
+Emitu also allows industrial workplaces to make data-driven decisions and automate processes to increase operational efficiency.

 Nerospec IoT develops Industrial Sensors

 South African startup Nerospec IoT develops a wide range of sensor solutions including temperature sensors, vibration sensors, and pressure sensors.
-The startup’s sensors replace the manual monitoring of vibration or temperature measurements for machinery, which is typically an unreliable and tedious process.
+The startup’s sensors replace the manual monitoring of vibration or temperature measurements for machinery, which are typically unreliable.
 Nerospec offers customizable solutions suitable for all types of industrial and enterprise customers.

-Industrial workplaces are seeing a global wave of robotics and automation enter factory environments, creating value for brands and manufacturers.
+Industrial workplaces are seeing a global wave of robotics and automation enter factory environments, creating value for manufacturers and advancing industry 4.0 integration.
 Robotics and industrial automation include deploying driverless, automated guided vehicles (AGVs) as well as collaborative robots, known also as cobots, that work alongside humans on the factory floor.
 Robotics-as-a-Service solutions are also gaining traction in manufacturing and logistics workplaces.
 Further, mobile robots ensure the safe transport of materials in the factory, requiring minimum human intervention, worker movement, and interaction.

 Enabled Robotics builds Robotic Arm Systems

 Danish startup Enabled Robotics offers a range of specialized robotic arm systems that feature increased mobility.
-The startup’s mobile cobots are capable of solving complex tasks or tasks requiring advanced capabilities.
+The startup’s mobile cobots are capable of solving complex tasks.
 In machine tending applications, Enabled Robotics’ robots offer industrial workplaces the advantage of operating and servicing multiple machines and integrating logistics and transportation.

 Botsync offers Autonomous Mobile Robots (AMRs)

-Singapore-based startup Botsync builds MAG, an autonomous mobile robot to automate the point-to-point material movement for the manufacturing and logistics industries.
-Botsync’s mobile robots are designed to work in collaboration with humans to lift pallets or integrate with existing conveyor lines.
-MAG offers a typical runtime of 8 hours and carries a payload up to 500 kgs at a speed of 1.5m/s.
+Singaporean startup Botsync builds MAG, an AMR to automate the point-to-point material movement for the manufacturing and logistics industries.
+The startup’s mobile robots are designed to work in collaboration with humans to lift pallets or integrate with existing conveyor lines.
+MAG offers a typical runtime of 8 hours and carries payloads up to 500 kgs.

 4. 5G Networks & Cybersecurity

 The rollout of 5G networks is expected to grow at scale over the next few years, allowing manufacturers to improve network latency and enable real-time communication on higher bandwidths.
-5G technology boosts the exchange of large amounts of data and enhances the use of sensors.
-It also enables cloud computing and track & trace capabilities for industrial facilities.
-To protect against cyber hacking, data breaches, and sensitive information on the cloud, manufacturers seek smart factory solutions to strengthen their industrial cybersecurity strategies.
+5G technology boosts the exchange of large amounts of data and enhances the use of sensors, which is crucial for industry 4.0 solutions.
+It also enables cloud computing as well as track and trace capabilities for industrial facilities.
+To protect against cyber hacking, data breaches, and sensitive information on the cloud, manufacturers seek smart factory solutions that strengthen their industrial cybersecurity strategies.

 Aircision provides Laser-based 5G Communication Technology

 Dutch startup Aircision provides laser-based 5G communication technology to improve industrial infrastructure and development.
 The startup is testing free-space optics and laser beam technologies to achieve the roll-out of 5G.
-The Aircision’s laser beam technology costs lesser than optical fiber technology, allowing industrial workplaces to optimize costs.
+Aircision’s laser beam technology costs lesser than optical fiber systems, allowing industrial workplaces to optimize costs.

 OTORIO offers an Industrial Cybersecurity Platform

-OTORIO is an Israeli startup that empowers the industrial digital transformation with its end-to-end industrial cybersecurity platform.
-The platform delivers control systems to allow continuous management, automated analysis of cyber threats, and remediation of cyber risks.
-Otorio’s risk assessment, monitoring, and management solutions also create reliable, safe, and efficient digital production processes.
+OTORIO is an Israeli startup that empowers industry 4.0 transformation with its end-to-end industrial cybersecurity platform.
+The platform provides control systems to allow continuous management, automated analysis of cyber threats, and remediation of cyber risks.
+OTORIO’s risk assessment, monitoring, and management solutions also enable reliable, safe, and efficient digital production processes.

 Improving worker safety standards and the availability of personal protective equipment (PPE) is rapidly gaining importance in the industrial workplace.
-Post-pandemic, workers require employers to make workplaces safe and to this end, startups develop IoT- and wearables-based solutions to reduce industrial workplace hazards and promote safety throughout the production line.
-For example, in large warehouses wearable devices alert workers when they get close to AGVs or other vehicles.
+Post-pandemic, workers require employers to make workplaces safe.
+To this end, startups develop IoT- and wearables-based solutions to reduce industrial workplace hazards and promote safety throughout the production line.
+For example, wearable devices alert workers when they get close to AGVs or other workers in large warehouses.